abhinand5/tamil-llama/README.md

    This command imports the Tamil Llama model into Ollama and prepares it for use.

-Optionally, depending upon your system's capabilities make sure to configure these parameters in the Modelfile too:
+Optionally, depending upon your system's capabilities, make sure to configure these parameters in the Modelfile too:

 ```
 PARAMETER num_thread 8
 PARAMETER num_gpu 0
 ```

-For more information regarding the Modelfile's available parameters check out the [official docs](https://github.com/jmorganca/ollama/blob/main/docs/modelfile.md).
+For more information regarding the Modelfile's available parameters, check out the [official docs](https://github.com/jmorganca/ollama/blob/main/docs/modelfile.md).

 ## Datasets